 Chicken Gnocchi Soup is an easy, super delicious soup that comes together in less than thirty minutes with the addition of rotisserie chicken.
 It combines gnocchi, onions, celery, carrots, spinach, and chicken into a creamy broth.
-It is one of our favorites, and this recipe is just as good or if not better than Olive Garden’s recipe.
+It is one of our favorites, and this recipe is just as good, or if not better than, Olive Garden’s recipe.

 Fall is here, and with it comes some AMAZING soups.
 Of course, we are a soup-loving family, so we eat soup all year round.
 However, I know many of you are fall and winter soup eaters.
 This delicious creamy chicken and gnocchi soup is simple and comes together in about thirty minutes.
 It reheats well on the stovetop.
 You would think that those little gnocchi would easily overcook and turn to mush, but such is not the case if you don’t start simmering again for long periods.

-Gnocchi are small, soft dumplings usually made from potatoes but can also be made from ricotta and semolina.
+- Gnocchi: These are small, soft dumplings usually made from potatoes but can also be made from ricotta and semolina.
 Gnocchi can be found in the frozen pasta, refrigerator section, or dried pasta section of your local grocery store.

 How to make Chicken Gnocchi Soup